The Chargeback Life Cycle: Start to Finish in 14 Steps

 It’s not fair…but it’s reality.
 The chargeback process puts a lot of the responsibility on merchants, to the point where you’re effectively “guilty until proven innocent.”

-To make matters even worse, there are countless variables in the chargeback process.
+To make matters worse, there are countless variables in the chargeback process.
 Before you respond to a chargeback, you need to consider:

 - Do you have grounds to fight back?